 Play it safe and travel at a speed that takes into account the weather outside because “ice and snow means take it slow”.

 Put your car insurance premiums on ice

-With flurries in the forecast, it’s time to take the prospect of winter driving seriously.
+With snow blanketing most of the country, it’s time to take the prospect of winter driving seriously.
 Clear your car of all ice or snow, keep a safe distance between yourself and the vehicle in front, and remember that your speed should reflect the weather or road conditions.
 You may also want to consider getting winter tires.
-Not only do winter tires offer up to 50 per cent more traction than all-seasons, helping to keep you safely on the road, but they can also help you save on your car insurance.
+Not only do winter tires offer better traction than all-seasons, helping to keep you safely on the road, but they can also help you save on your car insurance.
 Compare quotes today to see how much you could save on your premiums with a winter tire discount.